healthy assortment of whole foods arrayed in a salad bowl

 It's no coincidence we are all hooked on fast food.
 It's scientifically proven that the ingredients in fast food release dopamine and oxytocin.
 These feel-good chemicals in our brains make us feel relaxed and happy.

 If you can limit eating out at restaurants to only once or twice a week, you will already make significant steps to improving your diet.
-Restaurants want us to keep coming back, thus fill their foods with ingredients detrimental to our health.
+Restaurants want us to keep coming back, thus filling their foods with ingredients detrimental to our health.

 The best way to eat a nutritious diet is to make your own food.
 Even frozen and convenience meals you can pick up from the store are often heavily processed and filled with ingredients that won't keep you healthy.